jimbaker/talks/cloud-computing-guest-lecture.md

 > All problems in computer science can be solved by another level of indirection.

-- David Wheeler
+--- David Wheeler

 # Need to have a base case...

 > All problems in computer science can be solved by another level of indirection.

-- David Wheeler
+--- David Wheeler

-> "...except for the problem of too many layers of indirection."
+> ... except for the problem of too many layers of indirection

-- Kevlin Henney
+--- Kevlin Henney

 # Completing indirection